 Ke Kula ʻo Kamehameha campuses, preschool sites and offices on Kauaʻi, Oʻahu, Molokaʻi and Maui will be closed tomorrow, Friday, March 13, 2026.
 At this time, Hawaiʻi Island campus, preschools and offices will remain open tomorrow.

-The annual tribute to Kamehameha III returns to Keauhou, featuring cultural activities, music and an equinox celebration at Hāpaialiʻi Heiau.
+The annual tribute to Kamehameha III returns to Keauhou, featuring cultural activities and music at Hāpaialiʻi Heiau.

 All Ke Kula ʻo Kamehameha campuses, preschool sites and offices will remain open tomorrow, Thursday, March 12, 2026.
 We will continue to closely monitor conditions and follow the guidance of government emergency officials, with the safety and well-being of our haumāna, ʻohana and staff as our highest priority.
 If circumstances change, campuses, preschools or office sites will communicate any operational updates directly with their communities.